UW-Madison-CBML/MORFEA/README.md

 * Mess with the model a ton, try different activiation functions, different RNN models, different models entirely,
 * Incorporate grading\ timestamps of embryos into both model and visualization.
 * Make a testing job i.e. with a small dataset that tests the whole pipeline or probably two for each docker image
+* Ok here's what I need to do right now:
+    * Get a more reliable labler for empty wells: make a server that serves a web page where I can esily label each or manually go in and try to engineer the cv2 script to work better
+    * Remove temporal smoothness loss: more harm than good, will become a burden later
+    * Rework model hella, only do 8 epochs, 20 is way too much and the model is hitting a big local minimum that is hindering it greatly.
+    * Ensure that `export_latents.py` is labeling each vector correctly `(cell_id, sequence_idx, ...)` those first two should act as primary key for the latent vector.
+It is making the tphate jobs messed up.
 # Workflows
 * **Clear CHTC log, out and err files**: `./clear.sh`
 * **Train the model**: `./run.sh` or `condor_submit train_model.sub`